dbr787/demokite/README.md

 ## To Do

-- Have a way to update step yaml definitions before upload
+- Have a way to update step yaml definitions before upload (i.e. to dynamically randomise or assign step attributes)
 - Update build metadata to allow only choices that haven't already been made
-- Re-add dynamic pipelines choice step
 - Provide a link to connect to the agent that ran the job?
 - Provide a link to stop/pause the agent that ran the job?
 - concurrency gates